Planning a Horace scan

 The graphical user interface shown below should open up

-- Next you enter the vector u and v as comma-separated lists. u is the Q-space direction parallel to the incident beam when psi=0, and v is the vector perpendicular to this lying in the equatorial plane of the detectors (horizontal for most instruments).
+- Next you enter the vector u and v as comma-separated lists. u is the Q-space direction parallel to the incident beam when the crystal rotation angle, psi, is equal to 0, and v is a second vector lying in the equatorial plane of the detectors (horizontal for most instruments).
+It is not necessary for v to be perpendicular to u.

 - Enter the incident energy, Ei, and the energy transfer you are interested in, then the minimum and maximum values of psi you are considering.

-- Hit Calculate and the coverage is calculated.
-The axes of the 3 plots are the Q directions parallel to u and v, and the direction out-of-plane, respectively.
+- Now hit Calculate and the coverage is calculated.
+The axes of the three plots are the Q directions parallel to u and v, and the direction out-of-plane, respectively.
 The axes are labelled with inverse Angstroms, and circles are shown at integer (h,k,l) positions.

 The scan planner shown above is quick and simple to use.
 But sometimes you want to inspect very carefully exactly what reciprocal space coverage you will get for a given scan.
 To do this you can generate a fake dataset, where the 'signal' is represented as the angle of of the contributing scan at each point.
 Note that this process is rather slow, so is better for checking your decisions about what scan range and incident energy from the simple scan planner detailed above.